FxPnU4Vu/cego-assignment/README.md

 ```
 to start the mariadb databaseserver and Adminer for database management.

-Adminer's port 80 (http) is exposed to the host.
+mariadb's port 3306 (sql) and Adminer's port 80 (http) is exposed to the host.

 ## Script usage
 From the script directory, run: